cklb/pymoskito/docs/tutorial/starting.rst

     :lines: 1-6,8-21
     :linenos:

+Note the :py:data:`import` command in line :py:data:`6`, which includes the earlier implemented model file in the application.

 Use the command line to navigate to the directory of the main file and the model file and start the toolbox with the command::